 October 29, 2013 - Guest blogger Doug Davis of Doug Davis Photography shot and edited the Great Divide Mountain Bike Route highlights video, released in October 2013.

-When I was asked to write a few words about filming the Great Divide Mountain Bike Route, I thought no problem.
-Now, sitting down to type I feel at a loss for words.
-It's the longest mountain bike route in the world, almost three thousand miles of the most stunning scenery I have ever witnessed: deserts, peaks, plains and funky ghost towns.
+When I was asked to write a few words about filming the Great Divide Mountain Bike Route, I thought, “No problem.”
+Now, sitting down to type, I feel at a loss for words.
+It's the longest mountain bike route in the world and almost three thousand miles of the most stunning scenery I have ever witnessed: deserts, peaks, plains, and funky ghost towns.

 I was lucky to share some great moments on the trail with my family.
 While there is the terrain to push your limits, it is also the perfect route to slow down and share stories with a local, or to meet a fellow rider, and to eat that piece of pie.
 I tip my hat to the folks at Adventure Cycling Association.
 They have truly mapped a route that deserves to be on everyone’s bucket list.